Greenstand/greenstand-documentation/user-guides/walletapiref.md

 403: Forbidden
 403: The wallet '<duplicateName>' has been existed
 ```
-> A new wallet name must be unique to Greenstand.
+> *fix:* A new wallet name must be unique to Greenstand.
 We suggest an email address.

 [^ back to top ^](#treetracker-wallet-api-reference)